Samsung/tizen-docs/docs/application/tizen-studio/setup/advanced-configuration.md

 To set the package repository, follow these steps:

 1. In the Package Repository drop-down list, select an available repository.
-Select the nearest repository for a quick installation and update.
+Select the latest repository for a quick installation and update.
-2. Click **Apply**.
-Wait for a few seconds until the repository is validated.
+2. To validate the repository, click **Apply**.
 3. In the Distribution drop-down list, select the distribution you want to access.
-4. Based on your selection in the Distribution drop-down list, different snapshots are listed in the snapshot box.
+4. Different snapshots are listed in the snapshot box, based on your selection in the Distribution drop-down list.
 You can toggle the Auto Update to on and off.
-If you toggle Auto Update to off, you can select the specific snapshot in the list.
-If you toggle Auto Update to on, Package Manager updates the snapshot with the latest package snapshots.
+If you toggle Auto Update to **OFF**, you can select the specific snapshot in the list.
+If you toggle Auto Update to **ON**, Package Manager updates the snapshot with the latest package snapshots.
-5. Click **OK** to confirm your setting.
+5. To confirm your setting, click **OK**.

 > **Note**
-> If you toggle the **Auto Update** option to off, you can select an earlier snapshot.
+> If you toggle the **Auto Update** option to **OFF**, you can select an earlier snapshot.
 Proceed with caution, since the update can cause entire packages to be removed to guarantee system integrity.

 ### Configure Main SDK Image

-To install or update packages with the SDK image, follow these steps:
+To install or update packages using the SDK image, follow these steps:

 1. Enter the full path of the SDK image file in the **Package Repository** field, or click ![Browse](./media/advanced_conf_browse.png) next to the drop-down list to open the file browser.

-   In the file browser, select the SDK image file, and click **OK**.
+   In the file browser that appears, select the SDK image file, and click **OK**.
 When you select the image file, the image's origin repository information is displayed below the drop-down list.
-2. Click **OK** to confirm your setting.
+2. To confirm your setting, click **OK**.

 > **Note**
 > If you install or update packages using an image file, the SDK image's origin repository URL or distribution ID can be different from the current packages' URL or distribution ID.
 Proceed with caution, since the installation or update can cause entire packages to be removed to guarantee system integrity.

 ### Configure Extension SDK Repository

-Tizen Studio supports extension packages from the extension repositories, which are developed, managed by external developers and companies.
+Tizen Studio supports extension packages from the extension repositories, which are developed and managed by external developers and companies.

 To configure the extension SDK, follow these steps: